Skip to contents

 glm_weightit() is essentially a wrapper for glm() that optionally computes a coefficient variance matrix that can be adjusted to account for estimation of the weights if a weightit or weightitMSM object is supplied to the weightit argument.
 When no argument is supplied to weightit or there is no "Mparts" attribute in the supplied object, the default variance matrix returned will be the "HC0" sandwich variance matrix, which is robust to misspecification of the outcome family (including heteroscedasticity).
 Otherwise, the default variance matrix uses M-estimation to additionally adjust for estimation of the weights.
 When possible, this often yields smaller (and more accurate) standard errors.
 See the individual methods pages to see whether and when an "Mparts" attribute is included in the supplied object.
 To request that a variance matrix be computed that doesn't account for estimation of the weights even when a compatible weightit object is supplied, set vcov = "HC0", which treats the weights as fixed.

-When family = "multinomial", multinomial logistic regression is fit using a custom function in WeightIt that uses M-estimation to estimate the model coefficients.
+multinom_weightit() implements multinomial logistic regression using a custom function in WeightIt.
 This implementation is less robust to failures than other multinomial logistic regression solvers and should be used with caution.
 Estimation of coefficients should align with that from mlogit::mlogit() and mclogit::mblogit().

 See also